cloudblog004/fantasticfoodies/content/en/posts/663-recipe-of-any-night-of-the-week-vickys-tasty-baked-chicken-parcels-gf-df-ef-sf-nf.md

 - "Baste again and serve in the foil if desired"
 - "These are great done on the BBQ grill too, ideal for outdoor eating, the kids love to use their hands and a paper plate!
 Just pop the parcels on the grill over indirect heat and close the lid"
 - "You can add more vegetables to the foil parcels to make a more substantial meal for an al fresco supper or even camping.
 Try adding a sliced potato, half a carrot, slicd bell pepper and some cut string beans underneath the chicken in each parcel.
 Season the veg before putting the chicken on top, then season the chicken too"
 - "Change the seasonings you use too.
-Balsamic vinegar instead of worcestershire sauce, taco seasoning in place of salt &amp; pepper, a dash of white wine, anything you want!"
+Balsamic vinegar instead of worcestershire sauce, taco seasoning in place of salt & pepper, a dash of white wine, anything you want!"
 - "Ready to serve and ENJOY!"
 categories:
 - Recipe